glennDittmann/vita/README.md

 - TypeScript for type safety
 - Vite for build tooling
 - Tauri for desktop integration
+- Biome for linting and formatting

 ## Getting Started

+0. Follow the [setup to for tauri 2.0](https://tauri.app/start/prerequisites/) on your OS.

 1. Install dependencies:
 ```bash